Only 1 Tip?

 If you are middle-aged like I am, making any change to how you do things is uncomfortable and takes some effort.

 At this age, habits become set in stone in our subconscious mind, and any deviation from them will sound the “what are you doing” alarm from the sub-police. ( not everyone can give such qualified scientific descriptions as I hope I didn’t lose anyone there, ha.)

 Mama Just Knows How to Do Things

 My mom was the absolute best at putting up and cleaning up as she went about her day.
-We never had big fancy houses or expensive furniture, and yet I honestly cannot remember a time when the house was a mess or things were out of place.
+We never had big fancy houses or expensive furniture, yet I honestly cannot remember when the house was a mess, or things were out of place.

 Having two rowdy boys who played all over the house, along with neighborhood kids, created the potential for disaster daily.